ii-wy em hotep

 In Kemetic Orthodoxy, God is called Netjer, the One and the Many.
 We believe that God can be understood and manifest in more than one aspect.
 This is a special type of polytheism known as "monolatry," which permits a multi-god structure while allowing the concept that all divine beings are part of one divine Source.
 If this sounds a little mind-boggling, consider the Christian Trinity concept where the Father, Son and Holy Spirit are all part of the definition of "God," yet can be addressed and prayed to separately.
 For more information on Kemetic Orthodoxy and its practice, click here.

 Contrary to what some may think, the ancient Egyptians did not worship animals, although some were considered sacred in the way that cattle are respected in India because of their association with the Hindu god Brahma.
 Some Egyptian deities have animal forms (or are animal-headed) because of certain traits an animal may have that relates to the function of the deity.
 For example, Yinepu (Gr.
 Anubis) is associated with death rites and the Afterlife.
 He was originally portrayed as a jackal because jackals were often seen around places of burial.
-As another example of sacred animal traits, Jesus is called the Lamb of God for his meekness and sacrifice, and is in fact depicted as a lamb in some forms of religious art.
+Another example of sacred animal traits can be found in Christianity: Jesus is called the Lamb of God for his meekness and sacrifice, and is in fact depicted as a lamb in some forms of religious art.
 This doesn't mean that Christians worship sheep.

 The following information is based upon my own personal experiences and research, and is by no means the definitive end-all regarding the qualities of my Spiritual Parents.
 Can God be contained or completely defined in any one religion?
 I think not.
 Behind all the rhetoric and dogma, I believe that it is only our personal relationship with God that matters.
 And we all experience God differently.